Image by wavebreakmedia_micro on Freepik

 Summary

 Headed into a cosmetic injectables consultation and only have a few minutes?
-Here’s a cheat sheet to help understand more before proceeding with cosmetic injectables such as anti-wrinkle injections or filler.
+Here’s a cheat sheet to help you understand more before proceeding with cosmetic injectables such as anti-wrinkle injections or filler.

-1. Who will be performing my procedure?
+- Who will be performing my procedure?

-2. How much experience do you have doing this type of procedure?
+- What formal experience do you have doing this type of procedure?

-3. What product/s will you use?
+- What product(s) will you use?

-4. What risks are involved?
+- What risks are involved?

-5. What aftercare will you provide and what aftercare am I responsible for?
+- What aftercare will you provide and what aftercare am I responsible for?

 What are cosmetic injectables?

-The two main cosmetic injectables used are:
+The 2 main cosmetic injectables used currently are:

-• Dermal fillers (such as collagen, hyaluronic acid and polylactic acid).
+- dermal fillers (such as collagen, hyaluronic acid and polylactic acid).

 How do cosmetic injectables work?